dmacguigan/PhenoDelimit/README.md

                      border.color = border.color,
                      apriori=TRUE)

-# lets make barplots for all of the other models using a loop
+# lets make bar plots for all of the other models using a loop
 for(m in 2:6){
   best.model.number = m
   sample.names = (1:nrow(models))